LittleGreyCells/escheme/README.md

     was made to favor a more efficient runtime for function calls)
 - escheme implements the global environment as a hash table (single instance)
 - escheme implements other environments as indexable "frames"

+### Versions
-- escheme uses a tail recursive evaluator (eceval) to interpret s-expressions
+- escheme v1.0 uses an explicit control evaluator (eceval) to interpret s-expressions
-- escheme uses a tail recursive evaluator (bceval) to evaluate compiled code
+- escheme v2.0 incorporates a compiler and byte code evaluator (bceval)

 ### Content